Lersgeeb/AutoHashcat/README.md

 This is a batch script I put together to automate the workflow of cracking password hashes captured during my Pentests.

+Before running make sure everything is pointing where it should be !!

+HASHCAT_BIN

+WORDLIST

+MASK_DIRECTORY

+RULES_DIRECTORY

+etc..

 Usage:

 .\AutoHashcat.bat .\hashes.txt .\hashkiller-dict.txt